 Soruba Sammadhi Adainthanar ulagam uyyaway…(2)

-First siddha called Thirumoolar of Chidamparam or (Thillai)
+First siddha called Thirumoolar, attained soruba samadhi in Chidamparam or (Thillai).

-First siddha mentioned was Thirumoolar, lovingly called by the other siddhas as “parttar” meaning grand father.
-Thillai means CHIDAMPARAM.
+First siddha mentioned was Thirumoolar, attained immortality (Soruba-samadhi) in Thillai (Chidamparam), lovingly called by the other siddhas as “parttar” meaning grand father.
 This temple is consecrated under the auspices of Thirumoolar with a kopuram having 21600 golden tiles, to show a man breaths in and out 21600 times per day.
-72000 nails, were used to show, if one breathe 21600 breaths per day then his 72000 nadis will be purified.
-There are millions of nadis but the major ones are 72000.
-Yogini Avaiar and Bhogar (palanimalai bhoganathar) also conforms this as 72000.
+72000 nails, were used to show, if one breathe 21600 breaths per day (ie 15 respirations per minute) then his 72000 nadis (nerves) will be purified.
+There are millions of nadis (nerves) but the major ones are 72000.
+Yogini Avaiar and Bhogar (Palanimalai Bhoganathar) also conforms this as 72000.

-Second siddar is caled Ramadevar alias Jacobu or Jacob. associated with Alagarmalai or palamuthir cholai.
-He attained the final state in yoga called soruba samadhi ye practising mantra sadhana, means rolling the mantras in a rudraksha bead.
-Like guru nanak.
+Second siddar is caled Ramadevar alias Jacobu (Jacob). associated with Alagarmalai or palamuthir cholai.
+He attained the final state in yoga called soruba samadhi by practising mantra sadhana, means rolling the mantras in a rudraksha bead.
+Like Guru Nanak.

 A famous song by Ramadevar: